awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-using-mof-file.md

   The Report, Status, and Module Source bucket names should be formatted as follows:

   *bucket\-region*:*bucket\-name*\.
 Here is an example: us\-west\-1:my\-bucket
-+ If region\-specific syntax does not fix the problem, then make sure that the targeted instance\(s\) can access Amazon S3 in the desired region\.
++ If Region\-specific syntax does not fix the problem, then make sure that the targeted instance\(s\) can access Amazon S3 in the desired region\.
 To verify this:

-  1. Find the endpoint name for Amazon S3 in the desired [Region](https://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region)\.
+  1. Find the endpoint name for Amazon S3 in the appropriate Amazon S3 Region\.
+For information, see [Amazon S3 Service Endpoints](https://docs.aws.amazon.com/general/latest/gr/s3.html#s3_region) in the *Amazon Web Services General Reference*\.

   1. Log on to the target instance and run the following ping command: